charkour/zundo/packages/zundo/README.md

 `handleSet?: (handleSet: StoreApi<TState>['setState']) => StoreApi<TState>['setState']`

 Sometimes multiple state changes might happen in a short amount of time and you only want to store one change in history.
 To do so, we can utilize the `handleSet` callback to set a timeout to prevent new changes from being stored in history.
 This can be used with something like `lodash.throttle` or `debounce`.
-This a way to provide middleware to the temporal store's setter funciton.
+This a way to provide middleware to the temporal store's setter function.

 ```tsx
 const withTemporal = temporal<MyState>(